 The Difference Between Vegan Collagen Builders and Animal-Based Collagen

 Animal-Based Collagen Supplements

-The majority of the collagen supplements that you see on the shelves are animal-based collagen supplements.
-That means that these supplements come from the ground up hooves, hides, bones, and joints of animals.
+Now, it’s time to talk about plant collagen vs animal collagen, and we’ll start with animal-based supplements.
+The majority of the collagen supplements you see on the shelves are animal-based collagen supplements.
+That means these supplements come from the ground up hooves, hides, bones, and joints of animals.

-Most collagen is a by-product of factory farming, where pesticides and herbicides like Glyphosate are stored in the bones.
+Most animal collagen is a by-product of factory farming, where pesticides and herbicides like glyphosate are stored in the bones.

 The idea behind these supplements is that by taking animal collagen, you can replace the collagen levels in your body.

 For example, as the collagen levels in your joints begin to deplete as you age, animal-based collagen powders are supposed to replace the collagen you’ve lost.

 There are a couple of issues with these supplements, though.
 The first issue is contaminants are often found in animal-based collagen supplements.